 Less common symptoms sometimes associated with MAS include gastroesophageal reflux, gastrointestinal polyps, inflammation of the pancreas (pancreatitis), and several abnormalities of the heart (cardiac abnormalities).
 Such abnormalities include a faster than normal heart rate (tachycardia), high output heart failure, and aortic root dilatation.

 Although the term tumor may be used to describe fibrous dysplasia lesions, these growths are benign (non-cancerous).
-Only in extremely rare cases, likely less than 1% of cases, have these lesions become cancerous (malignant transformation).
+Only in extremely rare cases, likely less than 1% of patients, have these lesions become cancerous (malignant transformation).
 These malignant tumors (osteosarcomas) developed in individuals who had been radiated for bone pain; a treatment option that has been abandoned.

 McCune-Albright syndrome is caused by a mutation in a gene called GNAS1.
 This gene mutation occurs after fertilization of the embryo (somatic mutation) and is therefore not inherited, nor will affected individuals pass the mutation on to their children.
 Affected individuals have some cells with a normal copy of this gene and some cells with the abnormal gene (mosaic pattern).
 The variability of symptoms of MAS is due, in part, to the ratio of healthy cells to abnormal cells.
 Researchers do not know why these somatic mutations occur; they appear to develop randomly for unknown reasons (sporadically).